Distributed Poisson multi-Bernoulli filtering via generalised covariance intersection: Approximate GCI Fusion of two PMBs

 \section{Approximate GCI Fusion of two PMBs}

 This section presents the proposed approximation to the GCI fusion rule of two PMBs, see (\ref{eq:GCI_fusion_rule}).
 Section \ref{subsec:PMB-approximation-power} presents the unnormalised PMB approximation of the power of a PMB.
 Section \ref{subsec:Normalised-product-PMBs} presents the main results of this paper showing that the normalised product of two PMB densities results in a PMBM density, which is then the result of the proposed approximation to GCI fusion rule.
 Section \ref{subsec:PMB-projection} reviews several approaches to project a PMBM density to a PMB density, which is required for subsequent fusion steps.
+Section \ref{subsec:Minimisation-weighted-sum-KLDs} proves that the proposed fusion rule minimises a lower bound on the GCI weighted sum of KLDs.
 Finally, we discuss important aspects of the fusion rule in Section \ref{subsec:Discussion}.